matthew-brett/gitwash/doc/patching.rst

 ::

-   # get the repository if you don't have it
-   git clone git://github.com/nipy/nipy.git
    # tell git who you are
    git config --global user.email you@yourdomain.example.com
    git config --global user.name "Your Name Comes Here"
+   # get the repository if you don't have it
+   git clone git://github.com/nipy/nipy.git
    # make a branch for your patching
+   cd nipy
    git branch the-fix-im-thinking-of
    git checkout the-fix-im-thinking-of
    # hack, hack, hack